-This report summarizes the performance of the RemoTeC CO2\GOS\SRFP and CH4\GOS\SRFP retrievals.
-In general, we find very good agreement with TCCON data for all three modes (gain H, gain M and sunglint) for both products.
+This report summarizes the performance of the RemoTeC CH4_GOS_SRPR retrievals.
+In general, we find very good agreement with TCCON data for all three modes (gain H, gain M and sunglint).
 All have a very high degree of correlation with TCCON (R~0.9).

-For the CO2\GOS\SRFP product the station to station bias is 0.43 ppm and a standard deviation of around 1.92 ppm is observed for most TCCON stations.
-For the CH4\GOS\SRFP product the station to station bias is 3.45 ppb and a standard deviation of around 14.33 ppb is observed for most TCCON stations.
-We also checked the stability of the bias over time for both products as the GOSAT time series now spans a period of 8.5 years and found that there has been no significant change in the bias over time, indicating a very good detector stability.
-We achieved both Target Requirement (TR) requirements (100 % chance TR is met) for accuracy and stability for the CH4\GOS\SRFP product, while for CO2\GOS\SRFP we achieved a 54 % chance that the TR is met for accuracy and a 100 % chance that the TR is met for stability.
+The station to station bias is 2.75 ppb and a standard deviation of around 14.47 ppb is observed for most TCCON stations.
+We also checked the stability of the bias over time as the GOSAT time series now spans a period of 10.5 years and found that there has been no significant change in the bias over time, indicating a very good detector stability.
+We achieved both Target Requirement (TR) requirements for accuracy and stability with 100 % in both cases.